H-b8/js-style-guide/README.md

 ## Variables

 - Use `const` declarations for all variable and function names unless there is a possibility that it will be reassigned.
 In the case of reassignment, use `let`.
+- All variables should be in **lowerCamelCase**, with exceptions to variables and functions that come from packages and may contain snake_case
 - When naming variables and functions, make sure to to use clear descriptions of what that variable stores or does.
   - Boolean variables should begin with `is`.
 For example, `isRetro` reads as "is retro(grade) true?"